sumup-oss/circuit-ui/packages/icons/README.md

 );
 ```

 Some icons have multiple sizes.
-They default to the "small" size (16px).
-Use the `size` prop to show the "large" size (24px) instead:
+They default to size '24', if supported, or to the smallest available size.
+Use the `size` prop to show one of the other sizes ('16' or '32') instead:

 ```jsx
 import { CircleCheckmark } from '@sumup/icons';